MRF-D 24.3 Marines, ADF conduct amphibious ship-to-shore operations from HMAS Adelaide

-U.S. Marine Corps Lance Cpl.
-Josue RobleroGonzalez, a motor transport operator with Combat Logistics Battalion 5 (Reinforced), Marine Rotational Force – Darwin 24.3, drives a Humvee from a Royal Australian Navy Landing Craft assigned to HMAS Adelaide (L01) on to Cowley Beach for an amphibious ship-to-shore operation during the Wet and Dry Exercise Rehearsal at Cowley Beach Training Area, QLD, Australia, June 16, 2024.
+U.S. Marines with Marine Rotational Force – Darwin 24.3 offload vehicles from a Royal Australian Navy Landing Craft assigned to HMAS Adelaide (L01) for an amphibious ship-to-shore operation during the Wet and Dry Exercise Rehearsal at Cowley Beach Training Area, QLD, Australia, June 16, 2024.
 During WADER, elements from the MRF-D Marine Air-Ground Task Force will conduct MV-22B Osprey deck landing qualifications, a live-fire deck shoot, medical subject matter expert exchanges, enhance amphibious fires, command and control, and initiate a ship-to-shore movement in order to set conditions for future operational tasking.
-RobleroGonzalez is a native of North Carolina.
-(U.S. Marine Corps photo by Gunnery Sgt.
+(U.S. Marine Corps video by Gunnery Sgt.
 Kassie McDole)

 |Date Taken: